lh-lena/42_minitalk/README.md

 • The server acknowledges every message received by sending back a signal to the client.
 • Unicode characters support!

+#### Technologies Used
+* C Programming Language:
+	The entire project is implemented in C, leveraging low-level system calls and memory management.
+* POSIX API:
+	Used for signal handling and process control.
+Functions like sigaction, kill, and getpid are crucial for the implementation.
+* Makefile:
+	A Makefile was created to automate the build process, ensuring that all dependencies are correctly compiled.

 ### Allowed Functions
 In this project, only a restricted set of functions are allowed, ensuring a deep understanding of low-level operations: